1911–12 FA Cup: Calendar

-The format of the FA Cup for the season had two preliminary rounds, five qualifying rounds, four proper rounds, and the semi finals and final.
+The format of the FA Cup for the season had two preliminary rounds, five qualifying rounds, four proper rounds, and the semi-finals and final.

+Qualifying rounds

+The Football Association restructured the preliminary rounds of this year's Cup competition to even out the number of clubs entering the tournament at these stages.
+The extra preliminary round contained more than 100 teams (112) for the first time, while a further 114 clubs joined the 56 winners at the preliminary stage.
+Crook Town became the first club to progress from the extra preliminary round to the fifth qualifying round, defeating Seaham Villa, Seaham Harbour, Stanley United, West Stanley, Wingate Albion Comrades and Newcastle City along the way before bowing out to Lincoln City.

+The 12 winners from the fifth qualifying round were Gainsborough Trinity and Stockport County from the Football League Second Division along with non-league sides Watford, Reading, Walsall, Crewe Alexandra, Lincoln City, Southport Central, Croydon Common, Brentford, Darlington and Sutton Junction (who were appearing in the main draw for the first time and who realised this accomplishment more than 20 years before their fierce crosstown rivals Sutton Town).

 First round proper

 37 of the 40 clubs from the First and Second divisions joined the 12 clubs who came through the qualifying rounds.
-Three sides, Stockport County, Grimsby Town and Gainsborough Trinity were entered instead at the Fourth Qualifying Round.
-Grimsby Town lost to Lincoln City in that round, while the other two and ten other non-league clubs won through to the First Round Proper.
+The other three sides (Gainsborough, Stockport and Grimsby Town) were entered in the fourth qualifying round.
+Grimsby lost their one and only match, also to Lincoln City.

-Fifteen non-league sides were given byes to the First Round to bring the total number of teams up to 64.
+Fifteen Southern League sides also received byes to the first round to bring the total number of teams up to 64.
 These were:

 32 matches were scheduled to be played on Saturday, 13 January 1912.
-Eight matches were drawn and went to replays in the following midweek fixture.
-One of these matches went to a second replay the following week.
+Eight matches were drawn and went to replays on various dates between 16-25 January.
+One of these matches went to a second replay, which was also played on 25 January.

 Second round proper

-The sixteen second round matches were played on Saturday, 3 February 1912.
+The sixteen second-round matches were played on Saturday, 3 February 1912.
 Five matches were drawn, with the replays taking place in the following midweek fixture.